fravila08/To-Do-Applicaiton/documentation/tests/front_end_tests.md

 ## Pre-Requisites

-- Clone the repository
 - Ensure both the `to_do_client` and `to_do_server` are running
-- Run `npm install`
+- All test commands must be ran from the `to_do_client` parent directory

 ## Running Tests